 What is ‘semantic search”?
-With Hummingbird, Google has expanded its algorithm to try and understand the searcher's intent and the contextual meaning of terms they type into search - ideally, to provide a more interactive, conversational or dialogue-based search result.
+Google has expanded its algorithm to try and understand the searcher's intent and the contextual meaning of terms they type into search - ideally, to provide a more interactive, conversational or dialogue-based search result.

 The beauty of optimizing for semantic search is the benefit of not only the additional traffic you may not have expected, but when used strategically, optimized semantic content development can (and should) engage the USER!